hfu/refuel/README.md

 - [mokuroku-stream](https://github.com/hfu/mokuroku-stream) is the basic code to get tile numbers from a mokuroku.csv.gz.
 - [hst2mbtiles](https://github.com/hfu/hst2mbtiles) is a tool to convert [headless serialtiles](https://github.com/hfu/headless-serialtiles-spec) to mbtiles.
-- [kirigami](https://github.com/hfu/kirigami) is a tool to cut mokuroku into modules. hst2mbtiles.js is a script to create mbtiles from hst file.
-This is a product of a separate project called [hst2mbtiles](https://github.com/hfu/hst2mbtiles). hst2mbtiles.js is a script to create mbtiles from hst file.
-This is a product of a separate project called [hst2mbtiles](https://github.com/hfu/hst2mbtiles).
+- [kirigami](https://github.com/hfu/kirigami) is a tool to cut mokuroku into modules.